-It will ask for Renice value, see the above screen. put the value priority range is from -20 to 19.
+It will ask for Renice value, see the above screen. put the value priority range from -20 to 19.
 We call this a nice value.
-Nice value of -20 represents the highest priority, and a nice value of 19 represents the least priority for a process.
+A nice value of -20 represents the highest priority, and a nice value of 19 represents the least priority for a process.

-After putting the renice value, the process priority will change according to NI value.
+After putting the renice value, the process priority will change according to the NI value.

 Check the NI column after purring renice value of any process, see below screen.

-In the above screen, PID of kthreadd is 2 and its nice value has been changed to -10, which means now it has higher priority among then all process, which is running under a Linux system.
+In the above screen, the PID of kthreadd is 2 and its nice value has been changed to -10, which means now it has higher priority among then all processes, which is running under a Linux system.

-We can also set the NI nice value of any process like httpd, java, mysql , ftp , sshd to make that service perform fast.
+We can also set the NI nice value of any process like httpd, java, MySQL, FTP, or sshd to make that service perform fast.

-b) We can set NI via another way, by using simple below command
+We can set NI via another way, by using the simple below command.

-After top command, do the below step to increase the performance of any service, or process
+After the top command, do the below step to increase the performance of any service, or process.

 # nice -10 httpd

-Above command will set NI value of httpd service to 10, means it has lower priority among all the running process under Linux system.
+The above command will set the NI value of the httpd service to 10, which means it has lower priority among all the running processes under the Linux system.